dfrappart/articles/AKS-Managed AAD.md

 ## 1. Introduction

-This (short) article aims to discuss about the evolution of AKS in terms of its intyegration with Azure AD.
+This (short) article aims to discuss about the evolution of AKS in terms of its integration with Azure AD.
 We'll have a look at the change implied for an AKS deployment, what it changes in a terraform config and a few other useful things.

 ## 2. The old way

 In the old times, when we used to deploy an AKS cluster, we had to rely on a  dedicated application registration to attached to the AKS cluster.
-This service principal would then interact direclty on the Azure subscription once granted a proper RBAC role and be able to create the Azure related object, such as load balancer, nodes or storage object fopr pv and pvc related actions.
+This service principal would then interact directly on the Azure subscription once granted a proper RBAC role and be able to create the Azure related objects, such as load balancer, nodes or storage object for pv and pvc related actions.

 To integrate AKS with Azure AD, we had to rely on Azure AD Application registrations: